NomadMiners/nomad-miners-v1-whitepaper/README.md

 ●	Miner Card
 ○	2 votes per Card
 ○	10% of the Luna Miner NFT sale
-○	Access to the Luna Miners DAO
+○	Access to the nomad Miners DAO
 ○	Access to facility stats on our website including amount and type of miners owned, operating expenses, and more ○	Airdrops
-○	Auto Whitelist for Luna Miner mint.
+○	Auto Whitelist for nomad Miner mint.
-○	Ability to write proposals for future operations and ventures ●	Luna Miner NFT
+○	Ability to write proposals for future operations and ventures

+●	Nomad Miner NFT
 ○	1 vote per NFT
 ○	Equal % of any revenue paid out to holders
 ○	Access to Luna Miners DAO